Algarve – Portugal

 Enduro World Championship

-Now the holidays are finally over and we head back home.
+Now the holidays are finally over and we have to head back home.

-Our time in Portugal was much to short, but we now have a good impression of the southern part, and we have to come back soon to see more.
-Especially for caravans this country is like heaven as you can park and stay over night in unbelievable places.
+Our time in Portugal was much too short, but we now have a good impression of the southern part, and we have to come back soon to see more.
+Especially for campers, this country is like heaven as you can park and stay over night in unbelievable places.
 Thank you Portugal !

 Drone Video: https://youtu.be/mk1F6xpZwdo